discopatrick/owncloud-ansible/README.md

 ## TODO

+* ansible-pull vault decryption issue - dump db with mysql cli without the need for giving a password - perhaps with a passwordless user?
+Or
 * Install python >= 2.7.9 to fix SSL certificate errors when downloading apt repo keys.
 Remove current 'validate_certs: no' setting
 * install and enable ClamAV antivirus?